-You may think of a barn swallow as a North American bird alone, however, this is not true.
-Barn swallows will take up residence in North America only during their breeding season.
-During the non-breeding season (Which is winter), they will migrate to Central and South America.
+You may think of a barn swallow only as a North American bird, this is not at all the case.
+Barn swallows will take up residence in North America only during their breeding season, then during the non-breeding season (which is winter), they will migrate to Central and South America.

-Shortly after their arrival to their summer residence, they will find a mate and begin building their nests.
-Both male and female will painstakingly gather small globs of mud, with grass, hair and feathers to hold it securely against a vertical surface.
+Shortly after the swallows arrive at their summer residence, they will find a mate and begin building their nests.
+Both the male and female will painstakingly gather small globs of mud, with grass, hair and feathers to build it's nest securely against a vertical surface.

 The nest will take from six to 15 days to construct, with the result being a deep, cup-shaped structure that is open at the top.
 In many cases, the swallows will come back to the nest to breed over several seasons, only putting new mud on the structure to keep it strong.

 During their summer stay, they will have two clutches.
 The first clutch will have on average five eggs while the second clutch will have only four eggs.
 Both male and female will incubate the eggs, with the young appearing in about 13 to 15 days.

 Once the young are 12 days old, they will keep the nest clean by backing up to the edge of the nest and defecating over the side.
 This is why many people consider the birds “to be messy”.